beloglazov/openstack-neat/doc/blueprint/src/openstack-neat-blueprint.md

 pm-suspend
 ```

-To re-activate a host using the Wake-on-Lan technology, it is necessary to send a special packet,
+To re-activate a host using the Wake-on-LAN technology, it is necessary to send a special packet,
 called the *magic packet*.
 This can be done using the `ether-wake` program as follows:

 ```Bash